Showering with Stoma: My Procedure for a Clean and Smooth Experience

 Mayoman

 Hi Taz, welcome to the world of culinary adventure.
 At first, you have to be careful about eating things that do not digest quickly and easily, like lettuce and corn.
 The main thing to keep in mind is pulp (no, not Pulp Fiction... well, yeah, that too!).
-Anything with a lot of pulp or stringy residue, oranges, lettuce, corn, potato skins, I eat skins and all!
+Anything with a lot of pulp or stringy residue, such as oranges, lettuce, corn, and potato skins, I eat skins and all!
 The key to eating these delicious foods is to chew and eat small quantities at one time.
 I cut up my lettuce, shred the lettuce if possible into strips.
 It may still come out looking the same as when it went in, at first.
 Your digestive system will eventually process it (well, mine does).
 It will take a while for your system to adjust.
 The main thing is to chew and cut, slice and dice everything.
 The problem is intestinal blockage.
 I've had a couple, but they resolved without intervention.
 Eating a big apple with lots of pulp and eating it too quickly caused a backup of residual pulp and gave me three days of agony and a swollen belly, but eventually the dam broke and the bag filled in an instant.
 Relief!
 I'll message you, Taz, to see if I can pass on any more info.
 Mayoman

 Taz-uk